First Picture: Package Picture

 No secure location is available to leave the package, and the customer is unresponsive.

-The driver is running late due to traffic, road closures, or multiple failed delivery attempts.
+The driver is running late due to traffic, closures, or repeated access failures.

-Taking clear, high-quality delivery photos eliminates claim risk and helps prevent compensation adjustments.
+Taking clear, high-quality delivery photos reduces claim risk and helps protect route compensation.

 A clear image of the package label helps verify the correct package and receiver information.